 - , the C–C single bonds are longest.

-- ΔH = 82 kJ, the left one is more stable.
+- ΔH = 82 kJ/mol, the molecule on the left is more stable.

 - (a) When two electrons are removed from the valence shell, the Ca radius loses the outermost energy level and reverts to the lower n = 3 level, which is much smaller in radius.